The Search Begins

 What Happens Next?

-Once the nomination process closes on December 15, 2013, Sports America, Inc. certifies eligibility for each nominated player.
+Once the nomination process closes on December 15, nominated players are reviewed for eligibility.
 Nominated players must be high school seniors having only participated in eight semesters of high school and in good academic standing.
-Nomination certificates of recognition are then mailed directly to the player’s school.
+Nomination certificates of recognition are then mailed directly to the player’s region.

 The Boys and Girls Team Selection Process

-The final 24 Boys and 24 Girls selected to play will be named during the 2013 McDonald’s All American Games Selection Show, which will air on February 14, 2013 on ESPNU.
+The final 24 Boys and 24 Girls selected to play will be named during the 2014 McDonald's All American Games Selection Show, which will air on January 29 on ESPNU at 6:00 p.m.
+ET.

 Each committee member is instructed to vote for players who they feel should be represented as McDonald’s All Americans.
 Players must have played at least half of their senior season and should be academically eligible throughout the voting process.